Amzo/pneumonia/README.md

 Any one can use an interface for the following devices:

-1. mobile devices
+1. Mobile Devices
-2. laptops
+2. Laptops
-3. desktops
+3. Desktops

 An example client is available in the client folder also written in python.